rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 - local attached disk
 - remote servers on the Internet or local LAN
-    - requiere *passwordless login*  by ssh-key
+    - require *passwordless login* by ssh-key

 #### Local attached disk